Choosing a supported accommodation service

 Each type of supported accommodation service provides varying levels of support and care in different environments.
 It is important that you are aware of the levels of support and care each type of service provides.
 You should consider the features of the service that are important to you.

-Together, you, your TAC Support Coordinator and treating health professionals will work out the level of support you need.
+Together, you, your TAC Support Coordinator and your treating health professionals will work out the level of support you need.
 Your TAC Support Coordinator will also tell you if you will be responsible for any fees to do with your move to a supported accommodation service.

 Types of supported accommodation services